-Advocacy and Collaboration - What best defines bona fide rescue and sanctuary organizations as opposed to a “pseudo sanctuaries” or collectors is their willingness and ability to take a stand against practices that contribute to the suffering and exploitation of birds and other animals and to influence social and legislative policy aimed at improving the lives of birds in captivity and protecting birds in the wild.
-They’re eager to collaborate and share expertise and resources to help ensure that birds everywhere are afforded quality care and humane treatment.
+Advocacy and Collaboration - Bona fide rescue and sanctuary organizations also stand against practices that contribute to the suffering and exploitation of animals.
+They support social and legislative policies that will increase protections for birds in captivity and in the wild.
+They also work in partnership with other avian and animal protection groups to help ensure that birds everywhere are afforded quality care and humane treatment.

-Education – Another hallmark of reputable organizations is their ability to provide effective educational resources to the public, bird caregivers, and colleagues.
-Programs should be focused on the facts, promote a better understanding of the true needs of birds, and offer solutions to the complex issues involved in addressing the welfare of birds.
-Most importantly, they should send a clear message that all birds belong in their rightful place in the wild.
+Education – An effective program that focuses on the facts, promotes a better understanding of the true needs of birds, and offers solutions to the complex issues involved in addressing their welfare.
+Most importantly, the organization’s stance should be clear - all birds belong in their rightful place in the wild.

 Public Outreach – Parrots are curious, intelligent, and fascinating creatures.
 Their highly emotional nature and repertoire of behaviors are often entertaining to humans.
 But as amusing as their antics may be, reputable groups refrain from exploiting them for profit or self-aggrandizement.

 Be wary of groups that use birds to perform tricks or hire out birds for entertainment, commercial purposes, or purely for exhibition.
-These practices are typical of commercial entities that profit from animals and contradict the ethical standards of non-profit animal rescue and sanctuary organizations incorporated to provide refuge and protect animals in their care.
+These practices are typical of commercial entities that profit from animals and are in contrast to the ethical standards of nonprofit animal rescue and sanctuary organizations incorporated to provide refuge and protect animals in their care.

 The Global Federation of Animal Sanctuaries